AleksanderTidemann/SpreadGen/README.md

 ## 1. Labeling

-Generating spreadsheets by analyzing file names requires a system of file labeling.
 Every reciept and invoice has the same syntax and labeling "code":

  > "01.26.19 3400 430kr.pdf"

 The formatting is as such; *mm/dd/yy - cost/income category - sum*.
 Section 9910 and 9900 of the RF-1175 form specifies a whole variety of cost and income categories.
 However, due to my fairly simple needs, this program only reads a general selections of income and cost categories:

 |           9910 - operating costs                         |           9900 - operating income   |
 |----------------------------------------------------------|:-----------------------------------:|